bleistivt/AddRegistrationQuestion/Readme.txt

 Thanks for using the Plugin.

-Please go to the settings page in the dashboard for this plugin.
-It is always a good idea to disable the plugin and then update to new version, and then re-enable, and check settings.

-Please Consider sending a donation to Peregrine if you found this plugin useful.
-You can find out how to donate in my other plugins.

-Perhaps a contribution equivalent to a cup of coffee or a lunch, if this plugin helped you.

-Peregrine

 Some notes that may help you understand vanilla registration itself. (you may have to read this a few times to soak in, it may be confusing, but it will become crystal clear if you read it a few times).